kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 ## How Disruption Budgets Work

-An Application Owner can create a `PodDisruptionBudget` object (PDB) for each application. a PDB limits the number pods of a replicated application that are down simultaneously due to voluntary disruptions.
+An Application Owner can create a `PodDisruptionBudget` object (PDB) for each application.
+A PDB limits the number pods of a replicated application that are down simultaneously due to voluntary disruptions.
 For example, a quorum-based application would like to ensure that the number of replicas running is never brought below the number needed for a quorum, even temporarily.
 A web front end might want to